gpdowney/lightweightLSAT/pages/reason/flaws.md

 Humans brains like the neatness of causation too much.
 We rush to conclude causation from association.

-> Whenever we see Ash at a party, we also see Bee.
+    Whenever we see Ash at a party, we also see Bee.
 Obviously, we conclude, Ash has asked Bee out.

-Our "obvious" is vulnerable to three objections: (1) random chance, (2) a 3rd cause, and (3) reversed causation.
+This `obvious` is vulnerable to three objections:
+1. random chance,
+2. a 3rd cause, and
+3. reversed causation.

-1. We haven't been invited to that many parties.
-Maybe someone else often spots Ash at parties without Bee, or Bee without Ash.
+1. `We haven't been invited to that many parties.
+Maybe someone else often spots Ash at parties without Bee, or Bee without Ash.`
-2. Sia independently invites both Ash and Bee.
+2. `Sia independently invites both Ash and Bee.`
-3. Bee asked out Ash.
+3. `Bee asked out Ash.`

 ### Bad Samples {#sample}